Galalith: Discovery

-In 1893, French chemist Auguste Trillat discovered the means to insolubilize (i.e., to make a substance incapable of being dissolved in a liquid, especially water) casein by immersion in formaldehyde.
+In 1893, French chemist Auguste Trillat discovered the means to insolubilize (i.e., to make a substance incapable of being dissolved in a liquid, especially water) and harden considerably casein by immersion in formaldehyde, also preventing it from decomposing via micro-organisms and water like older 19th century "moldable casein" formulations preceding his discovery which had an extremely limited lifespan and low reliability overall due to lack of formaldehyde and using instead various stabilizing and preserving agents such as borax, various alkali salts and even lead based chemicals which revealed to be highly ineffective.
+The same year Trilliat produced viable samples for Huilliard company in their facilities in Suresnes, France, and later published the research leading to it (albuminoid materials reacted with formaldehyde, from 1888 to 1921), but said company disregarded these achievements and refused to produce the novel material.
 In 1897, Wilhelm Krische, a printer from Hanover, was commissioned to develop white, non-flammable, erasable chalkboards.
-He had difficulty in making the casein adhere to the supporting cardboard, and asked German chemist (Friedrich) Adolph Spitteler (1846–1940) for help.
+He had difficulty in making the casein adhere to the supporting cardboard, and asked Swiss chemist (Friedrich) Adolph Spitteler (1846–1940) for help.
 The resultant horn-like plastic was unsuitable for the original purpose, but other applications were soon found.
+The name lactoform was originally proposed by the French, but the term galalith was kept.

 Production and usage

 Galalith could not be moulded once set, so it had to be produced in sheets, but it had the advantage that it was inexpensive to produce.
 It could be cut, drilled, embossed and dyed without difficulty, and its structure could be manipulated to create a range of effects.
-One limitation on the uses of Galalith was that when made into items above a certain size it tended to splinter or warp.
+One limitation on the uses of Galalith was that in thin sheets it could be slightly softened at 100 °C and cut with forms, but when made into items above a certain size it tended to splinter or warp.
 No other plastic at the time could compete on price, however, and with ivory, horn and bone products becoming far more expensive, it found a natural home in the fashion industry.